The problem with all the philosophical theories of humor that I have read is that they are

 imitated, and secondly that the actor be skilled enough to create an accurate

-of their most recognizable characteristics.
-The fact that a skilled impressionist is able
+imitation of their most recognizable characteristics.
+The fact that a skilled

-your next door neighbor, you are both almost certain to laugh.
-Because you (1) instantly
+facing your next door neighbor, you are both almost certain to laugh.
+Because you

-recognize each other, (2) recognize that you are both in an unfamiliar setting, and (3)
+(1) instantly recognize each other, (2) recognize that you are both in an unfamiliar

 Another element of recognition that is frequently overlooked is recognition of a high

-probability.
+degree of probability.
 In other words, a gag must be plausible.
-In the genre of slapstick
+In the genre of

-farce, such as The Three Stooges, The Marx Brothers, Keystone Kops, Abbot and
+slapstick farce, such as The Three Stooges, The Marx Brothers, Keystone Kops,

-Costello, etc., there is plenty of incongruity, the incongruities are frequently unexpected,
+Abbot and Costello, etc., there is plenty of incongruity, the incongruities are

 Part of the popularity of “Reality” television shows is this element of veracity.
 When

-Situation Comedy, which we know has been written, acted, and edited.
-But even with
+a Situation Comedy, which we know has been written, acted, and edited.
+But even

-unscripted TV shows, we know that the program has at least been edited in order to
+with unscripted TV shows, we know that the program has at least been edited in order

-show us only the funniest moments.
-So when something incongruous and unexpected
+to show us only the funniest moments.
+So when something incongruous and

 I think the longest and most raucous laugh I ever heard happened one time during a